TimoDir/mini-reddit-app/README.md

 # Mini-Reddit-APP

 It's a project who create a minimaliste APP displaying some popular and quite recente post of the platform Reddit.
 We will be abel:

 - Displaying post depending of the Subreddit tag.
- - See comments.
+- Add button to see the top of the day or subreddit or the Hot topic of the day or subreddit.
 - Push arrow up or down.
 - Have a dark mode.

  For this project I will use React for the logic and ChakraUI for the styling of the app.

+## Probleme and solution

+### selftext_HTML probleme

+I add a probleme while to put the content of article I had to take the selftext_html who was not encoded.
+I found a solution to add *raw_json=1* at the end of the url querry.
+From that I got a string with component inside it I wanted to convert the string into jsx element.
+For that I create a function who created a div element inside witch I used *dangerouslySetInnerHTML={{__html:stringWithJSXelementInside}}*

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).